Covid-19 commercial rent arrears: new legislation

 - the parties have already reached agreement prior to the reference being made;

-- the tenancy is not a business tenancy or there is no protected rent debt; and
+- the tenancy is not a business tenancy or there is no protected rent debt; or

 - the arbitrator assesses the tenant’s business and determines that it is not viable and would not be viable even if relief from payment was awarded.

-The Bill anticipates that the following "reliefs from payment" could be applied by the arbitrator in relation to ringfenced arrears:
+The Act provides that the following "reliefs from payment" could be applied by the arbitrator in relation to ringfenced arrears:

 - writing off the debt in whole or in part;